© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Site of deserted village of Eastburn is a scheduled monument protected by Historic England under reference 1005214.
 View the official record →

-The Site of deserted village of Eastburn is a deserted medieval village located in Yorkshire, England.
+Site of deserted village of Eastburn is a scheduled ancient monument comprising the earthwork remains of a medieval settlement located in Yorkshire, England.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1005214.

 Site of deserted village of Eastburn is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1005214.